Roave/zf2-for-1/README.md

 * Copy the `zf2/` directory into your application's APPLICATION\_PATH (usually `./application/`).
 * Download ZF2 and put the `Zend/` directory in `APPLICATION_PATH/zf2/vendor`

-Add this to your `application.config.php`:
+Add this to your `application.ini`:

 ```ini
 autoloaderNamespaces[]           = "Zf2for1_"